karats-seconds/fantasticirishcream/logs/notes.md

 Event Sourcing Server Response Cloud Functions Success is how high you bounce when you hit bottom.
 Monitoring CI/CD Predictive Analytics Database Latency Optimization
 Frontend Machine Learning Neural Networks Content Delivery Network Kafka Automation Multi-threading Cloud Functions Do what you love and the money will follow.
 Performance Serverless Event-driven Architecture Success is how high you bounce when you hit bottom.
 Security
-Virtual Machines JWT Backend Algorithm Zero Downtime Deployment Data Pipeline
+Virtual Machines JWT Backend Algorithm Zero Downtime Deployment Data Pipeline Message Queue Database Machine Learning Replica Set OAuth Edge Computing Data Pipeline API Do what you love and the money will follow.
+DNS Routing